 Consistent with concept that the goal of transgenerational selection constitutes resource conservation by the adult, many animals path to death is mediated by failures of some aspect of the digestive system.
 Elephants loose the ability to feed after they ware out their last set of molars, pelicans loose the ability to feed when their stomachs fill with fish bones, and octopus are hormonally driven to stop feeding.
 Now new research reported by Michael Rera, Rebecca I. Clark, and David W. Walker in an article titled Why old flies die, published In the online journal Impact Aging, report that the cells lining the intestinal tract of senesce reducing intestinal permeability and therefor reduce the assimilation of nutrients from food.

-The up-regulation of the IDM and TDM is not the only death mechanisms that can evolve under trans-generational selection pressure, the rapid increase in heart disease, cancer rates, and the increase in states of mental depression can be indicative of the action of additional overt death mechanisms.
-Particularly, increasing rates of mental depression which undergoes a large increase at sexual maturity, seems to have the ability to precipitate a cascade of events that culminates in death in mammals, via a variety of modalities, at a rate that is much faster than would happen in a senescing animal not experiencing mental depression.
-Many in the biomedical community has speculated on the how mental depression could be adaptive or beneficial trait in the individual, as a trans-generationally selected trait, this line of reasoning is misguided in that this adaptation favors progeny and disfavors the adult individual.
-The biomedical community needs to rethink the casual foundation of the diseases of aging, including all diseases that increase at sexual maturity, and rethink how these diseases can be most effectively treated.
+The up-regulation of the IDM and TDM is not the only type of death mechanisms that can evolve under trans-generational selection pressure, the increase in mental depression can both driven by the action of the IDM and TDM but can possibly be driven independently of these mechanism, such as by infectious disease or heavy metals for example.
+In either case, increasing rates of mental depression which undergoes an initial spike at sexual maturity, seems to have the ability to precipitate a cascade of events that culminates in death in mammals, via a variety of modalities, at a rate that is much faster than would happen in a senescing animal that is not experiencing mental depression.
+Many in the biomedical community has speculated on the how mental depression could be an adaptive or beneficial trait in the individual.
+If depression is as I propose, a trans-generationally selected trait, this line of reasoning is misguided in that this adaptation favors progeny and disfavors the adult individual.
+The biomedical community needs to rethink the casual foundation of the diseases of aging, including all diseases that increase at sexual maturity, and rethink how these diseases as a result may be most effectively treated.

 I wish to note that we have truly come full circle in our conception of the logic of aging, Alfred Russel Wallace , one of the first to speak on the evolution of aging, proposed that aging and subsequent dying occurs to the benefit of the species namely because of the death of old individuals would free up resources for subsequent generations.
 This idea though well thought of in the past has declined in popularity because it seemed to require a mechanism based on group selection.
 It is now clear that group selection is not necessary, Mate-Selection in conjunction with dis-economies of scale is sufficient to drive the evolution and persistence of aging via mechanisms that conserve resources.